p2panda/p2panda/p2panda-js/README.md

   message: 'Hi there',
 };

-// Send new chat message to the node. await session.create(payload, { schema: CHAT_SCHEMA });
+// Send new chat message to the node await session.create(payload, { schema: CHAT_SCHEMA });

 // Query instances from the p2panda node